On rates of convergence in the Curie-Weiss-Potts model with external field: Introduction

-for a constant $C$ and $\Sigma := \mathbb{E}\left[W \, W^t \right]$.
-Indeed we obtain that $C=\mathcal{O}\left(q^6\right)$. \end{theorem} Remark that we compare the distribution of the rescaled vector $N$ with a multivariate normal distribution with covariance matrix $\E [ W \, W^t ]$.
-This is an advantage of Stein's method: for any fixed number of particles/spins $n$, we are able to compare the distribution of $W$ with a distribution with the same $n$-dependent covariance structure.\\ In order to state our next result we introduce conditions on the function classes $\mathcal{G}$ we consider.
+Note that we compare the distribution of the rescaled vector $N$ with a multivariate normal distribution with covariance matrix $\E [ W \, W^t ]$.
+It is an advantage of Stein's method that, for any fixed number of particles/spins $n$, we are able to compare the distribution of $W$ with a distribution with the same $n$-dependent covariance structure.\\ In order to state our next result we introduce conditions on the function classes $\mathcal{G}$ we consider.
 Following \cite{Rinott/Rotar:1996}, let $\Phi$ denote the standard normal distribution in $\mathbb{R}^q$.
 We define for $g:\mathbb{R}^q\rightarrow \mathbb{R}$